Battleship Youth Rugby - Spring 2018 Registration

 Q. How much does it cost?

 A. Registration for an all-access pass to participate in the practices and scrimmages is just $20.
-Tournaments are optional and will involve separate charges based on the number of athletes participating.
+Tournaments are optional, but are highly recommended for the kids to attend.
+Tournament registrations are taken care of by the foundation.

 Q: What equipment do we need to buy?